judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Showcasing the work of Bibliotheca Alexandrina
 - Revolutionary thinking about the future of libraries generally and the B.A. specifically.

-{% cloudinary /assets/images/2015/10/bibliotheca-alexandria.jpeg caption="" alt="" %}
+{% cloudinary post-image /assets/images/2015/10/bibliotheca-alexandria.jpeg caption="" alt="" %}

 #### Ms. Al Zahraa Adel, Egyptologist